varunhc/varunhc.github.io/_pages/about.md

 Hi, I currently work as a Software Engineer at Soroco.

-My research interests includes image and signal processing, computer vision and healthcare.
-I'm interested in AI for social good, and privacy and fairness in AI.
+My research interests includes image and signal processing, neural network architectures amd their interpretability, and healthcare.
+I'm also interested in
+AI for social good, and privacy and fairness in AI.
 My previous work includes ML-powered Lab-on-Chip cytometry and other telemedicine devices.
 I have also worked on distributed ML, geospatial image processing, and a bit of smart contracts.

 <br>